girlscript/winter-of-contributing/C_CPP/OOPs in C++/Operator Overloading/overloading-unary-operator.md

 In other words, when operator function is *friend* to a class, then we can call that function as a "friend operation function."

-The synatx for defining a friend operator function to overload an unary operator is as follows:
+The syntax for defining a friend operator function to overload a unary operator is as follows:

 ```C++
 class < class_name >